Bio

 K. MacNeil is a genderqueer American-Canadian artist, educator, writer, and curator currently residing in Tkaronto (Toronto).

 MacNeil’s work has exhibited internationally in France, China, Canada, and throughout numerous institutions across the US including the Print Center New York, the Western New York Book Arts Center, and Print Austin’s The Contemporary Print.
 Their work has been funded by the Canada Council for the Arts, the Ontario Arts Council, the Mark Diamond Research Fund (SUNY Buffalo), and the South Carolina Arts Commission.
-MacNeil was recently the Hexagon Fellow at Open Studio (Toronto, ON) and they have completed residencies at the Vermont Studio Center and Tsinghua University (Beijing, China).
+MacNeil was awarded the Hexagon Fellowship at Open Studio (Toronto, ON) and they have completed residencies at the Vermont Studio Center and Tsinghua University (Beijing, China).

 MacNeil holds an MFA in Studio Art from the University at Buffalo and a BA in Studio Art from the College of Charleston.
 They are an Assistant Professor of Printing History, Culture and Practice, Teaching Stream at the University of St. Michael’s College in the University of Toronto.